secureoptions/cgw-testing/README.md

  tgw-xxxxxxxx,dynamic, vgw-yyyyyyyy,192.168.0.0/16, tgw-zzzzzzzz,dynamic

- ## Adding or Removing Existing VPNs
+ ## Making changes to existing VPNs
+ You can change any of the Strongswan IPSEC settings through a stack update.
+You CANNOT change certain settings, such as VPN type, Strongswan version build or dependencies.
+In order to change the VPN type, you will need to delete the VPN (by removing the gw id and type from the cloudformation, then updating stack) and then re-add it.

+ Here is how you make changes to Cloudformation:
  1) Select the cloudformation stack
  2) Select __Actions > Update Stack__
  3) Choose __Use current template__ and click __Next__
- 4) Add or remove the desired VGWs(remember to remove its routing type as well) and click __Next__
+ 4) Add or remove the desired GWs (remember to remove its routing type as well) and and make any changes to IPSEC parameters.
+ 5) Click __Next__
- 5) Scroll to the bottom of the next page and click __Next__
+ 6) Scroll to the bottom of the next page and click __Next__
- 6) Check the box that says *I acknowledge that AWS CloudFormation might create IAM resources.*
+ 7) Check the box that says *I acknowledge that AWS CloudFormation might create IAM resources.*
- 7) click __Update__
+ 8) click __Update__

- You can also update any IPSEC parameters through Cloudformation, but you cannot change the VPN type (ie. Dynamic vs. Static) or the Strongswan version that was installed at deployment.
-If you wish to create a different VPN type, then you must:
- 1) Remove the '\<gw id\>, \<type\>' and update the stack.
- 2) After the update has successfully finished, and you see the previous VPN deleted, you may re-add the VPN with the desired type in a second stack update.

- It can take 2 or 3 minutes for updates to take effect
+ It can take 2 or 3 minutes for updates to take effect.